 Nationals Park (Washington, DC)

-What better use for digital signage in the DMV is there than at a sports stadium?
+What better use for digital signs in the DMV is there than at a sports stadium?

-Nationals Park in Washington, D.C., has a 4,532sq-ft HD Mitsubishi scoreboard, which is more than three times larger than the display at nearby RFK Stadium.
+Nationals Park in Washington, D.C., has a 4,532sq-ft HD Mitsubishi scoreboard.
+It is more than three times larger than the display at nearby RFK Stadium!
 It the second largest scoreboard of all the MLB parks, with the BravesVision board in Atlanta being the largest.